Alastair3D/CV/README.md

 ### Team Player

-One of the things I really love about programming is tight teams, pairing - growing and solving problems together.
+One of the things I really love about programming is pairing - growing and solving problems together.
 Above all, I would like to think that I can fit well within a group and contribute to an enjoyable, healthy, positive working environment.
 I have the ability to find what is exciting in a project and bring this enthusiasm to the whole team.

 - Most stickers for 'Team Player'
 - Head of House, Captain of Football ('Soccer'), Captain of British Universities Cricket